jina-ai/jina/.github/2.0/cookbooks/Document.md

 ## `DocumentArray` API

-`DocumentArray` is a list of `Document` objects.
-You can construct, delete, insert, sort, traverse a `DocumentArray` like a Python `list`.
+A `DocumentArray` is a list of `Document` objects.
+You can construct, delete, insert, sort and traverse a `DocumentArray` like a Python `list`.

 Methods supported by `DocumentArray`: